grimkid/project_seeds/renar/README.md

 - **8088**: Loki (log aggregation, only accessible from internal Docker network)

 ## Notes
-- All pods use the `dotcms-net` Docker network for internal communication.
+- All pods use the `internal-net` Docker network for internal communication.
 - Each pod has a `data` folder for persistence.
 - SSH access is only allowed via public key for users `rares` and `seby`.
 - dotCMS admin users (mihai, rares, seby, renar) are provisioned by script.